 At one point I was being passed around from general psychiatrists to eating disorder specialists and I was given so many diagnoses it was ridiculous.
-Mood disorders, eating disorders, bipolar disorder, borderline personality disorders, Asperger’s syndrome – every doctor thought they had the answer.
+Mood disorders, eating disorders, bipolar disorder, borderline personality disorder, Asperger’s syndrome – every doctor thought they had the answer.
 It really wasn’t helpful.

 It took seven years for me to get specialist psychological therapy.
 At that point I had 12 months of dialectical behaviour therapy (DBT).